ruitabares/OfficeDocs-O365ITPro/Office365-Admin/create-groups/groups-naming-policy.md

 - Directory writers

+#Note
+Disabaling the group restriction will not disbale that a group owner can teamify an existing office 365 group.
 ## Step 1: Install the preview version of the Azure Active Directory PowerShell for Graph

 These procedures require the the preview version of the Azure Active Directory PowerShell for Graph.
 The GA version will not work.